Friel2021/Note-Taker/README.md

 ### Express
 ### Path

-Be sure to install npm packages that aren't already included in node.

-The initial page will take you to a welcome/get started page, once you click into get started you can start creating your notes!
+The initial page will take you to a welcome/start page, click on the "Get Started" button to begin the Note taking!!!

-There are input boxes for both a note title and note text and a save button that pops up in the upper right hand corner of the page once text has been entered.
-Once a new note is saved it will then show up by title on the left hand side of the page.
-There will be a red trash can delete button next to each note so that you can delete them.
-If you click on the note title itself it will pull that note title and text up to the center of the screen.
+Once the notes page is displayed, you can begin entering a new note by clicking into the "Note Taker" field and adding a title and a body to your note.
+To save your new note to the "saved area", simply press the save icon.
+To create a new note, click on the pencil icon in the top right corner.
+You can view your saved notes at any time and to delete simply press the trash can icon next to the particular note.
+Selecting the Note taker link in the top left will bring you back to the Note-Taker Homepage.

 ## Resources